Last Updated on December 18, 2025

 Understanding Skid Steer Loaders

 A skid steer loader gets its name from the way it operates.
 The operator uses a joystick on either side of the unit to move the drive wheel forward or in reverse.
-The manipulation of the joysticks creates a skidding motion that enables the operator to turn the machine left or right.
+Steering with joysticks creates a skidding motion that enables the operator to turn the machine left or right, hence the name “skid steer.”

 - Pallet loading